-The safety profile of DUPIXENT in adolescents through Week 16 was similar to
+The safety profile of DUPIXENT in adolescents through Week 16 was

 that in adults1